-Make the most of your visit to Oslo with our fully customizable private tour.
-Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
-Highly professional private tour guides, expert drivers and fast-track admission to museums will make your trip to Oslo a truly memorable one!
+Make most of your visit to Oslo with our fully customizable private tour.
+Choose what and when you want to see, and our expert managers will help you put together your perfect itinerary.
+Highly professional private tour guides, expert drivers, and fast-track admission to museums will make your trip to Oslo a truly memorable one!

-Akerselva is a river which flows through Oslo.
+Akerselva is a river that flows through Oslo.
 Akerselva is "Oslo's green lung"; many parks and nature trails are to be found by its path, from Grønland to Maridalsvannet.
-A walk from along Akerselven from the rural Frysja down through the different parts of Oslo all the way down to the city centre is an amazing experience and a walk through the history of Oslo.
+A walk from along Akerselven from the rural Frysja down through the different parts of Oslo down to the city center is a fantastic experience and a walk through the history of Oslo.
 Salmon run and spawn in the upper part of the river.

 Frogner Park is a public park, historically a part of Frogner Manor.
-The manor house is located in the south of the park, and houses the Oslo City Museum.
+The manor house is located in the south of the park and is home to Oslo City Museum.
 Frogner Park contains, in its present centre, the well-known Gustav Vigeland installation of 212 bronze and granite sculptures.
 The Monolith Plateau is a platform in the north of Frogner Park made of steps that houses the Monolith totem itself.
 36 figure groups reside on the elevation, representing a “circle of life” theme.

-Oslo cathedral is a very old church, dating to the 17th century.
+Oslo Cathedral is an ancient church, dating to the 17th century.
 The Norwegian Royal Family and the Norwegian Government use the Cathedral for public events.
 In 2001, Oslo Cathedral was the site of the wedding of Haakon, Crown Prince of Norway, and Mette-Marit Tjessem Høiby.

-The Viking Ship Museum is part of the Museum of Cultural History of the University of Oslo, and houses archaeological finds from different areas of Scandinavia.
-The main attractions are the Oseberg ship, Gokstad ship and Tune ship.
-Additionally, the Viking Age display includes sledges, beds, a horse cart, wood carving, tent components, buckets and other grave goods.
+The Viking Ship Museum is part of the Museum of Cultural History of the University of Oslo and houses archaeological finds from different areas of Scandinavia.
+The main attractions are the Oseberg ship, Gokstad ship, and Tune ship.
+Additionally, the Viking Age display includes sleds, beds, a horse cart, wood carving, tent components, buckets, and other grave goods.

-According to your pre-selected museum preferences, your guide will already have a fully customized tour program which you will follow during your private exploration of Oslo.
+According to your pre-selected museum preferences, your guide will already have a fully customized tour program that you will follow during your private exploration of Oslo.